Analysis | Boeing’s Grounded 737 Max — The Story So Far

 7. How many 737 Maxes are out there?

-The main operators include Southwest (31 in the fleet through May 31), American (24) and Air Canada (24).
+Southwest Airlines is the largest operator of the grounded jet, with 31 in the fleet through June 30.
+Other major operators include American (24) and Air Canada (24).
 Chinese airlines account for about 20% of 737 Max deliveries globally.
-(Click here for the full list.)
-As of the end of May, Chicago-based Boeing reported 387 deliveries of the single-aisle Max jets to 48 airlines or leasing companies, with orders from around 80 operators for about 4,550 more.
+As of the end of June, Boeing reported 387 deliveries of the single-aisle Max jets to 48 airlines or leasing companies, with orders from around 80 operators for about 4,550 more.
 Most sales are the Max 8, the model involved in both crashes.
 (There’s also, from smallest to biggest, a Max 7, 9 and 10.)

 8. What do people think caused the crashes?